230 total entries across 2 section(s)

 CHALLENGE WINDOWThe period during which a challenge may be initiated before the next draw or play.

-CHANGESEE EXCHANGE (CHANGE / "PASSING N").
+CHANGESee EXCHANGE (CHANGE / "PASSING N").

 CLOCK (TIMER)A chess-style device used to track each player's thinking time.
 (Only some electronic chess timers are acceptable as they need to keep running when the time goes below zero).